Special consideration policy for Oxford admissions tests 2025

 Which circumstances should not be reported?

-The relevant circumstances must be outside of your control and must be related directly to the timing of the test booking.
-If a candidate is on holiday or unable to attend the test centre on time as a result of other circumstances such as school trip, these circumstances will not normally be accepted for special consideration.
+For a special consideration request to be taken into account, the relevant circumstances must be outside of your control and must be related directly to the timing of the test booking.
+If a candidate is on holiday or unable to attend the test centre on time as a result of other circumstances such as a school trip, these circumstances will not normally be accepted for special consideration.

 Minor illness/injury or minor personal circumstances: these circumstances should not be reported and would not be deemed significant enough to trigger special consideration.
 These may include, but are not limited to: